Mother and Boyfriend Arraigned in “Baby Doe” Case

 Speak with an Attorney Regarding Your Case Today

-If you or a loved one has been arrested for a violent crime or has questions regarding your rights, contact the Law Office of Timothy Armstrong, P.A. today.
+If you or a loved one has been arrested for a violent crime or has questions regarding your rights, contact The Armstrong Law Group, P.A. today.
 We can assess your criminal case over a no obligation consultation.
 Contact us at 904-356-8618 or contact us online.
 We are available 24 hours per day, seven days per week to answer your questions and assist you with your case.